 Innerspring mattresses generally last for at least 7 to 10 years, but they sometimes last longer.
 As expected, the quality of the mattress and the spring construction is the single biggest deciding factor determining innerspring mattress's longevity.

 Better-quality mattresses are made from better (and more expensive) materials and carry longer consumer warranties.
 The coils are more resilient and the padding is denser when compared to lesser-quality mattresses.
 Many innerspring mattresses are two-sided, which means you can flip them over to distribute the wear and tear.

 If you do that regularly, you can make your mattress last longer.

-The weight of those sleeping on the mattress is also a consideration.
-Heavier users wear out their mattresses sooner.
+Innerspring mattresses, more than other types, are influenced by the weight of those sleeping on them—heavy users wear out their mattresses sooner.

-You don't need to turn over your foam mattress, but you might need to turn it around on the bed, so that the head is where the foot used to be, from time to time to reduce chances of depressions from body weight.
+Memory foam mattresses do not need to be flipped, but you might need to turn it around on the bed from time to time, head to foot, to reduce the chances of depressions from body weight.